petsc/petsc/doc/manual/dmplex.rst

    of the normal Euclidean basis used in linear algebra.
 With ``PetscLayout``, we associate a unit vector (:math:`e_i`) with every point in the space, and just divide up points between processes.

-.. [#boundary_footnote] The boundary of a cell is its faces, the boundary of a face is its edges and the boundary of an edge is the two vertices.
+.. [#boundary_footnote] In three dimensions, the boundary of a cell (sometimes called an element) is its faces, the boundary of a face is its edges and the boundary of an edge is the two vertices.

 .. bibliography:: /petsc.bib
     :filter: docname in docnames